nanocurrency/nano-docs/docs/integration-guides/key-management.md

 ##### Block callback

-Setup the config file with the necessary information to receive [RPC callbacks](/commands/rpc-protocol#rpc-callback) for all blocks that have reached quorum on the network and are thus confirmed.
+Setup the config file with the necessary information to receive [HTTP callbacks](/running-a-node/configuration/#http-callback) for all blocks that have reached quorum on the network and are thus confirmed.
 The config values requiring update to configure this are `callback_address`, `callback_port` and `callback_target` in the [config.json](/running-a-node/configuration#example-configjson-file) file.

 To provide redundancy around callback function it is recommended to also use confirmation history polling outlined below.

 ##### Confirmation history polling

-Calls to [`confirmation_history`](/commands/rpc-protocol#confirmation-history) RPC command will return a list of up to 2048 recently confirmed blocks which can be searched for the necessary hashes you wish to verify confirmation for.
+Calls to [`confirmation_history`](/commands/rpc-protocol#confirmation_history) RPC command will return a list of up to 2048 recently confirmed blocks which can be searched for the necessary hashes you wish to verify confirmation for.
 Consistent polling of `confirmation_history` is recommended to capture confirmations on all blocks on the network.

 ##### Block confirmation request

-If the need arises to manually trigger a block confirmation, either due to missing a confirmation notification or node restart, the [`block_confirm`](/commands/rpc-protocol#block-confirm) RPC command can be called.
+If the need arises to manually trigger a block confirmation, either due to missing a confirmation notification or node restart, the [`block_confirm`](/commands/rpc-protocol#block_confirm) RPC command can be called.
 This will start the confirmation process on the network and results can be discovered through the resulting callbacks and confirmation history polling mentioned above.

 #### Tracking confirmed balances